Assistant Teaching Professor

 Nadaya Brantley (she/her/hers) joined the Falk College School of Social Work as an assistant teaching professor in Spring 2022.
 She teaches courses in introductory social work and social welfare policy and serves as the baccalaureate of social work program director.

-Nadaya joined the field office in January 2011 as an Internship Placement Coordinator.
-She is a graduate of Syracuse University (’04 UG and ’06 MSW) is currently the Assistant Director of BSSW Field Education in the David B. Falk College, School of Social Work Field Education Office.
+She joined Syracuse University as a member of the field office in January 2011 as an internship placement coordinator and previously served as the assistant director of BSSW field education in Falk College, School of Social Work Field Education Office.
+She is a New York State Licensed Master Social Worker.
 Her practice areas include work with adolescents, developmental disabilities, mental health, and incarcerated populations.
-She is an advisor for the BSSW students and serves on the BSSW Program Committee.

-As a systems thinker, she believes that, in the words of bell hooks, “there must exist a paradigm, a practical model for social change that includes an understanding of ways to transform consciousness that are linked to efforts to transform structures.”
-Nadaya’s research interests include exploring intersectional identities and educational equity in higher education through a critical race theory lens.
+As a systems thinker, she believes that, in the words of Bell Hooks, “there must exist a paradigm, a practical model for social change that includes an understanding of ways to transform consciousness that are linked to efforts to transform structures.”
+Brantley’s research interests include exploring intersectional identities and educational equity in higher education through a critical race theory lens.

 Ph.D.
 Cultural Foundations of Education, Syracuse University (in progress)

 Master of Social Work (MSW), Syracuse University (2006)